Federal Judge Rules Against Ten Commandments Monument on Capitol Grounds

-Act 573 of 2025 by Sen. Jim Dotson (R — Bentonville) and Rep. Alyssa Brown (R — Heber Springs) requires privately-funded copies of the Ten Commandments to be displayed in public schools and other public buildings in Arkansas.
-The measure received strong support in the Arkansas Legislature last year.
+Last year the Arkansas Legislature passed Act 573 by Sen. Jim Dotson (R — Bentonville) and Rep. Alyssa Brown (R — Heber Springs).
+This good law requires privately-funded copies of the Ten Commandments to be displayed in public schools and other public buildings across the state.
+The measure received strong support in the Arkansas Legislature, and Governor Sanders signed it into law last April.

 Over the years, the U.S. Supreme Court has ruled that states are free to honor and recognize documents or symbols that are important to our nation’s history — like the Ten Commandments or the national motto.